 Passage of the SECURE Act provides millions of small businesses several advantages:

-- Band together to offer retirement plans
+- The ability to band together to offer retirement plans

-- Increase lifetime income offerings
+- Increased lifetime income offerings

 A key motivation for promoting employer-sponsored retirement savings plans is that those who use them typically save considerably more than those who rely upon individual savings plans such as IRAs, especially business owners.
 Consistent savers in 401(k) plans, for example, had accumulated an average of $167,330, according to figures published by the Employee Benefit Research Institute in 2018.1 That compares to an average IRA account balance of $97,515.2 Both published figures reflect 2016 data, the latest available.